PedroAchcar/CPE716_IoT/README.md

 ## **Description**

-This project aims to develop a gas leakage monitoring system using the **ESP32** and a **potentiometer** as a simulation.
-The system monitors the potentiometer’s reading and activates **status LEDs** (green, blue, red) according to the gas levels.
+This project aims to develop a gas leakage monitoring system using the **ESP32** and a **MQ-2 gas sensor**.
+The system monitors the sensor's reading and activates **status LEDs** (green, blue, red) according to the gas levels.
 Additionally, the project sends **Telegram notifications** when the level reaches moderate or critical values.

 ## **Objective**

 The objective of this project is to demonstrate the creation of a simple IoT system for gas leakage monitoring.
 Using the **ESP32** as the microcontroller, the system can:
-- Monitor the potentiometer’s value simulating gas concentration.
+- Monitor the **MQ-2 sensor's** value simulating gas concentration.
 - Activate LEDs to indicate leakage status: **green** (normal), **blue** (attention), and **red** (critical).
 - Send **Telegram notifications** to the user’s phone when a critical level is detected.

 ## **Components Used**

 - **ESP32** (microcontroller)
-- **Potentiometer** (simulating the gas sensor)
+- **MQ-2 Gas Sensor** (detects gases like GLP, butane, alcohol, smoke, etc.)
 - **3 LEDs** (green, blue, red)
 - **220Ω Resistors** (to limit current to the LEDs)
 - **Jumper wires**